electricimp/AWSCloudWatchLogs/README.md

 # AWSCloudWatchLogs

+You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, and other sources.
+You can then retrieve the associated log data from CloudWatch Logs.
+This class can be used to perform Cloud Watch log actions via an Electric Imp.

 To add this library to your model, add the following lines to the top of your agent code:

 ```